andreas-mausch/docker-javacard/readme.md

 # Install a JavaCard applet onto a physical card

-To finally install the build cap file on a physical card you can also use the docker image.
+To finally install the built `.cap` file on a physical card you can also use the docker image.

 # Make a JavaCard production ready